Easy Tamale Pie Casserole: Comfort Food Simplified

 browned ground beef, onions, and tomatoes in a skillet.

-1. Layer the casserole in a baking dish sprayed with cooking spray, with the half of cornbread mixture first.
+1. Layer the casserole in a casserole dish sprayed with cooking spray, with the half of cornbread mix first.

 cornmeal mixture in the bottom of a glass baking dish.

-1. Then the meat mixture and the remaining cornmeal mixture.
+1. Then, the meat mixture and the remaining cornbread topping.

 tamale casserole before baking.